7 Ways to Combat Iron-Deficiency Anemia Without Taking Iron

 3. A salad a day

-Many people believe that in order to increase the iron in their diet, they need to eat more red meat.
-However, too much animal protein can have negative effects on the liver and kidneys.
+Many people believe that in order to increase iron in the diet they must necessarily increase the consumption of red meat.
+However, this does not have to be the case.

-The best you can do to overcome iron-deficiency anemia in a healthy way is to incorporate a bit of salad in every meal.
+So the best thing we can do to overcome iron-deficiency anemia in a healthy way is to incorporate a salad with ingredients rich in iron, folate, and other nutrients, to each meal.

 - Nuts and seeds